wp-plugins/amr-users/readme.txt

 == Changelog ==
 = Version 2.5.6 =
 *   Fixed bug where although corrected end date to (end date -1) - spec says all days ends on next day at 00:00:00 for single all days, it was not doing it for multi - days -resulting in an extra day
+*   Adjusted code to ensure that an "already started" multi day event is still listed if it has not finished before current day.
+(Note: you can also use startoffset=-n  where n is an integer to force the start of the list back a few days.)
 *   Attempted to correct for ics generators that do not follow the all day logic as noted [here] (http://www.innerjoin.org/iCalendar/all-day-events.html).
 The php "WebCalendar" is at fault here too.
 Unfortunately one can only correct for single day all day events.
-For multi day, it is not possible to know whether a 2 day event was intended or not, or whether it is a correct implemnattion of the logic.
+For multi day, it is not possible to know whether a 2 day event was intended or not, or whether it is a correct implementation of the logic.
 Take it up with whoever is generating your ics file is this is a problem for you.
 *   Changed css tags slighty to offer hcalendar microformat support:
 *   - basically the fields that had come direct from the ics file were in the original uppercase (eg SUMMARY) however hcalendar says the classes should all be lowercase.
 *   - removed the duplication of some classes from <td> - they are on the <tr>.
 THis was breaking hcalendar.